elixir-europe/infectious-diseases-toolkit/showcase/korogenoest.md

 " %}

 All the sequenced raw reads results were uploaded to the University of Tartu Galaxy instance.
 From there the data manager selected a batch and successfully sequenced samples into a working collection.
-Forward and reverse sequences were paired up and run through the workflow of dehumanisation of raw sequence reads (uses Metagen-FastQC).
+Forward and reverse sequences were paired up and run through the workflow for removal of traces of human genetic information from the raw sequence reads (uses [Metagen-FastQC](https://github.com/Finn-Lab/Metagen-FastQC)).

 In Galaxy ENA uploader metadata checklist (ERC000033) was marked and the filled-out template.
 The runs input format was selected from a paired collection (that was human sequence free), an affiliation center was added, and the ENA upload tool was run.